vincentbernat/eudyptula-boot/README.md

     $ eudyptula-boot vmlinuz-3.15.0~rc5-02950-g7e61329b0c26

-Any additional parameters will be given to the kernel.
+Any additional parameters will be given to the kernel until the first occurrence of `--`.
+Remaining arguments will be given to KVM.
+For example:

+    $ eudyptula-boot /vmlinuz cgroup_enable=memory -- -usb

 Before booting the kernel, the path to GDB socket will be displayed.
 You can use it by running gdb on `vmlinux` (which is